Frequently Asked Questions

 Please note that the couriers are only obliged to deliver to your kerbside.
 They will not assemble any items.

-Delivery is included in the price for trampolines and the 9ft x 9ft and 11ft x 11ft Bouncy Castles to MAINLAND UK only, for deliveries to Northern Ireland, the Isles and overseas destinations and extra charge will be applicable.
+Delivery is included in the price for trampolines, for deliveries to Northern Ireland, the Isles and overseas destinations and extra charge will be applicable.
 Please call or email for a delivery quotation.

-For small items, accessories and replacement parts going to Northern Ireland, the Yodel cost is £21.00, to ROI the cost is £26.00.
-For all other ofshore deliveries, please call or email for a quote.
+For small items, accessories and replacement parts going to Northern Ireland the Yodel cost is £13.00, Channel Islands £16.00 and to ROI the cost is £31.00.
+For all other offshore deliveries and larger items, please call or email for a quote.

 Yes, you can get your item delivered to another address from the billing address.
 If you have forgotten to do this when placing your order online, please just give us a call and we can get it delivered to the correct address.